CERT-Polska/drakvuf-sandbox/README.md

    **Unattended installation:** If you have `autounattend.xml` matching your Windows ISO, you can request unattended installation by adding `--unattended-xml /path/to/autounattend.xml`.
 Unattended install configuration could be generated with [Windows Answer File Generator](https://www.windowsafg.com/win10x86_x64.html).

    **Storage backend:** By default, DRAKVUF Sandbox is storing virtual machine's HDD in a `qcow2` file.
-If you want to use ZFS instead, please check the "Advanced setup" section below.
+If you want to use ZFS instead, please check the "Optional features" section below.
 5. Use VNC to connect to the installation process:
    ```
    vncviewer localhost:5900